rohitishere1/rohitishere1.github.io/_posts/2019-06-05-currency-exchange.md

 in INR = (1.43 * 69.6537) = 99.6047 ~ 99.60 INR (we can use use rounding policies like round up or round half up here)
 {% endhighlight %}

-this means our charge amount has to 99.60 INR and not 100 INR, as it will not convert to a significant amount in USD.
+This means our charge amount has to 99.60 INR and not 100 INR, as it will not convert to a significant amount in USD.

 A sample code snippet in Java on how to get those converted values,